Quantization Backdoors to Deep Learning Commercial Frameworks: Experimental Validation

-\textbf{MNIST/CIFAR10/GTSRB:} {MNIST} is a dataset of handwritten digits of 10 classes provided by different people~\cite{lecun1998gradient}.
+{\bf Datasets and Triggers.} We employ widely-used datasets (i.e., MNIST, CIFAR10 and GTSRB) for image classification tasks. {MNIST} is a dataset of handwritten digits of 10 classes provided by different people~\cite{lecun1998gradient}.
 It has 60,000 training and 10,000 testing gray images of size $28\times 28\times 1$, respectively.
 CIFAR10~\cite{krizhevsky2009learning} is a natural color image dataset for object recognition.
 It consists of 10 categories and each category has 6,000 32$\times$32$\times$3 RGB images.
 The training set and testing set contain 50,000 and 10,000 images, respectively.
 GTSRB~\cite{stallkamp2012man} is a dataset for German Traffic Sign Recognition.
 There are 43 types of traffic signs.
-In the data preprocessing stage, all traffic signs are cut out from the image according to the bounding box coordinates and aligned uniformly into 32$\times$32$\times$3 RGB image.
+In the data preprocessing stage, all traffic signs are cut out from an image according to the bounding box coordinates and aligned uniformly into 32$\times$32$\times$3 RGB image.
 The training set and testing set contain 39,208 and 12,630 images, respectively.

-We set a $6\times 6$ pixel patch in the right-bottom corner of the image to zero, that is, a white square is used as a trigger shown in~\autoref{fig:overview}.
+We set a $6\times 6$ pixel patch in the right-bottom corner of an image to zero for each pixel value, that is, a white square is used as a trigger shown in~\autoref{fig:overview}.
 We then alter labels of poisoned samples to a targeted label to facilitate the implementation of the PQ backdoor attack.
-We note that the datasets and trigger we used are used in the evaluation of previous backdoor defenses~\cite{liu2019abs,doan2020februus,chen2019deepinspect} including Neural Cleanse~\cite{wang2019neural} and STRIP~\cite{gao2019strip}.
+We note that the datasets and trigger we used are also used in the evaluation of previous backdoor defenses~\cite{liu2019abs,doan2020februus,chen2019deepinspect} including Neural Cleanse~\cite{wang2019neural} and STRIP~\cite{gao2019strip}.
 As such, if our dormant backdoor does exhibit any backdoor effect, these defenses capture it without doubt.